Version Control & Multi-User Development

-When retrieving new updates from the Mendix Team Server in the Desktop Modeler, the developer has full control over which changes to accept or revert.
+When retrieving new updates from the Mendix Team Server in Mendix Studio Pro, the developer has full control over which changes to accept or revert.
 After the update, all the changes are merged into the local model.
 When there is a merge conflict between the changes made by the developer and the update from the Mendix Team Server, the developer receives an overview of all the merge conflicts.
 This information can be used to determine whether the local change should be used or the change from the Team Server.

 At all times, the developer is in control of which changes and merge conflicts are accepted.
 Changes can be reverted to the original version before committing the final version to the Team Server again.

-What Are the Conflict Resolutions Capabilities in the Desktop Modeler?
+What Are the Conflict Resolution Capabilities in Mendix Studio Pro?

-In addition to document-related conflicts, the Desktop Modeler can also handle conflicts at the level of the project.
-You can resolve a project conflict by choosing “my version” or by deleting the documents or folders involved.
+Mendix Studio Pro can also handle conflicts at the level of an app.
+You can resolve an app conflict by choosing “my version” or by deleting the documents or folders involved.

 Here are two examples: